Close Menu

 CAUSES OF DEMENTIA

 A variety of medical conditions can cause dementia.
-The most common conditions that case dementia are Alzheimer’s disease, traumatic brain injuries, and stroke.
-Go here for more information about stroke and disability benefits.
+The most common conditions that cause dementia are Alzheimer’s disease, traumatic brain injuries, and stroke.
+Learn information about stroke and SSD benefits.
 Although dementia is more likely to occur in elderly patients, the onset of symptoms can occur at any age.
-Your doctor can send you to an expert who can give you a neuropsychological evaluation to determine whether you have dementia.
-If you believe you have the following signs and symptoms of dementia, ask your doctor to test you.

 EARLY SIGNS OF DEMENTIA

-SHORT-TERM MEMORY CHANGES
+SHORT TERM MEMORY CHANGES

 Having trouble with memory can be an early symptom of dementia.
-The signs of dementia are often subtle and tend to involve short-term memory.
+The signs of dementia are often subtle and tend to involve short term memory.
 A person with dementia may be able to remember events from their past that took place years ago, but not what they had for lunch.

 A person with dementia may also display other changes in their short-term memory, such as:

-• constantly forgetting where they placed items
+- constantly forgetting where they placed items

-• struggling to remember why they entered a particular room
+- struggling to remember why they entered a particular room

-• forgetting what they were supposed to do on any given day
+- forgetting what they were supposed to do on any given day

 DIFFICULTY FINDING WORDS